-Anayansi Diaz-Cortes is an independent producer and reporter for public radio.
-Her documentaries have been featured on NPR's All Things Considered, WBEZ's This American Life and KCRW's Sonic Trace and UnFictional.
+Anayansi Diaz-Cortes is an award-winning independent producer and reporter for public radio.
+As part of AIR's Localore initiative she moved from New York to Los Angeles in 2012 to work with KCRW to create the documentary and transmedia series, Sonic Trace.
+Her documentaries have been featured on NPR's All Things Considered, WBEZ's This American Life and KCRW's UnFictional.
 Her career in radio began at Radio Diaries, a regular feature of NPR's All Things Considered.

 Her work has been honored by the Overseas Press Club, the Edward R. Murrow Award and the Third Coast/Richard H. Driehaus Award.
 She's worked with young women around the world to document their daily lives for an hour-long radio series, Countries in Transition, Women in Transition.